• Skip to primary navigation

 • ½ cup breadcrumbs

-Sriracha mayo dip
+Sriracha mayo dipping sauce (optional)

-• 3 tbsp vegan mayonnaise
+• 3 tablespoon vegan mayonnaise

-• 1 tbsp sriracha
+• 1 tablespoon sriracha

 Instructions

-• Pat the tofu dry, slice it in half length wise and cut it into 1 inch cubes.
+• Pat the tofu dry, slice it in half lengthwise, and cut it into 1-inch cubes.
 Set aside.

-Keyword tofu nuggets
+Keyword nuggets, tofu

 Tried this recipe?Let us know how it was!